 Musical interests: chiefly the folk tradition, especially the Child Ballads.
 Hailing from the North East, his repertoire is also interwoven with both heritage and newer music of that area.
 Committee member under Brian Hooper’s tenure.
 Can rarely attend, currently, due to the pattern of weekday meets, but continues to offer support in an admin. capacity.

-We record here thanks to: Kevin Barlow, (the late) Stroph Rayner, and Dusty Withers, all on the previous committee; and to Trevor Gilson and (the late) Jane Allison (and their committee), who ran The Fo’c’sle from 1997 to 2012; also to Debra Chesman, who, with Trish Carn (and, later, others), picked it up at the point of its previous closure in 1993 and ran it until 1997.
+Herewith thanks to: Kevin Barlow, (the late) Stroph Rayner, and Dusty Withers, all on the previous committee; and to Trevor Gilson and (the late) Jane Allison (and their committee), who ran The Fo’c’sle from 1997 to 2012; also to Debra Chesman, who, with Trish Carn (and, later, others), picked it up at the point of its previous closure in 1993 and ran it until 1997.
 Also Paul Clarke “co-Organized” the concern, under the badge FOCSLE Music, August 2017 to March 2020, and then saw it through its virtual period during the COVID19 lockdown, aided by Debra Chesman.

 Other things of interest